Mosavih/NePsus/DESIGN.md

 # Design — Ontology, Gates, and Pipeline Architecture

 This document explains what NePsus computes and why.
-It is the map of the
+It is the map of the repository.
-repository: every module listed here exists in the code, and every object exists in the SQLite schema (`src/database.py`).

-## 1. The idea in one paragraph
+## 1. The idea

 News tells you *that* something happens.
 Data tells you *how much*.
 Research tells you *why*.
-NePsus is a pipeline that fuses all three: it ingests news feeds, distills them into measurable research problems, attaches evidence from official statistics and scholarly literature, and only then lets an LLM write an analytical post — where every number in the draft is mechanically verified against the gathered evidence before publication.
+NePsus is a pipeline that fuses all three: it ingests news feeds, distills them into measurable research problems, attaches evidence from official statistics and scholarly literature, and only then lets an LLM write an analytical post where every number in the draft is mechanically verified against the gathered evidence before publication.
 Quality gates and a human reviewer sit between composition and the channel.